SpektraSystems/Red-Hat-Modernize-Apps/README.md

-# Monolith to Microservices Modernization Workshop
+# modernize-apps-guides
 In this lab you will get familiar with the OpenShift CLI and OpenShift Web Console and get ready for the Application Modernization labs.</br></br>
-Please start with lab `00-introduction`.
+Please start the with lab1.